By: Steve Carbary – SEM PCA DE Chairman

 These are what Drivers Education is about.
 YOU getting YOUR chance to drive road courses with a coach in your car to help you learn the skills of high performance driving and have some fun at speed.

 Let’s face it.
 Driving is a learned skill.
 We’ve all had our basic drivers training when we got our state license.
-But think about how much has your driving improved since then.
+But think about how much your driving has improved since then.
 Years of practice in a range of situations and conditions has been your teacher since those early years.
 The same applies to driving cars as you approach the higher limits of their capabilities.
 Practice and coaching is how anyone improves at any skill.

 The Porsche Club of America’s High Performance Drivers Education events (HPDE or D.E. events) are designed to be a safe, controlled place to learn and practice the proper techniques of car control at higher levels.
 Let me explain how this works.